 Negligence refers to circumstances where an individual acts with carelessness and disregard for others’ safety and welfare; this may include situations where owners leave their pets unrestrained in locations where it is not reasonably safe to do so.

-By filing negligence lawsuits, victims must prove that an owner failed to exercise reasonable care in controlling their pet’s behavior by allowing it outside without proper supervision or constraints.
+By filing negligence lawsuits, a Houston dog bite lawyer must prove that an owner failed to exercise reasonable care in controlling their pet’s behavior by allowing it outside without proper supervision or constraints.

 3. Intentional Tort Claims: